Academic Integrity and Classroom Conduct

 [Adapted (with permission: 6.13.2006) from the Westmont College Plagiarism Policy]

 Vanguard University is a community of Christian scholars.
 When students join our university community, they are expected, as apprentice scholars, to search for truth with integrity and accuracy.
 This quest requires humility about our abilities, respect for the ideas of others, and originality in our thinking.
 Since Vanguard University is a Christian community, the integrity of our scholarship is rooted in the integrity of our faith.
 We seek to be followers of Christ in the classroom, in the library, and at the privacy of our computers.
 Academic dishonesty is considered a serious breach of trust within the Vanguard community, as it both violates the regard for truth essential to genuine learning and Christian consistency and disadvantages those students who do their work with integrity.
 It demonstrates a deep disrespect for fellow students, the faculty, the University, and one’s own commitment to the integrity that should mark the life of the practicing Christian.
 Academic dishonesty may consist of plagiarism, cheating, or falsification.
-The Office of the Provost is to be notified immediately of instances of academic dishonesty, via a report on Faculty Central.
+The relevant school/college dean is to be notified immediately of instances of academic dishonesty, via a report on Faculty Central.

 Students have a responsibility to understand plagiarism and to learn how to avoid it.
 They should refuse to allow fellow students “to borrow” or to use an assignment without proper citation, encourage fellow students to do their own work, and refrain from completing assignments for their fellow students.
 If a student helps another plagiarize in these or other ways, he or she is equally guilty of academic dishonesty.